carla-simulator/carla/Docs/adv_agents.md

 - __`speed_lim_dist`__: Value in km/h that defines how far your vehicle's target speed will be from the current speed limit (e.g., if the speed limit is 30km/h and `speed_lim_dist` is 10km/h, then the target speed will be 20km/h)
 - __`speed_decrease`__: How quickly in km/h your vehicle will slow down when approaching a slower vehicle ahead.
 - __`safety_time`__: Time-to-collision; an approximation of the time it will take for your vehicle to collide with one in front if it brakes suddenly.
-- __`min_proximity_threshold`__: The minimum distance in meters from another vehicle or pedestrian before your vehicle performs a maneuver such as overtaking, avoidance, or tailgating.
+- __`min_proximity_threshold`__: The minimum distance in meters from another vehicle or pedestrian before your vehicle performs a maneuver such as avoidance, or tailgating.
 - __`braking_distance`__: The distance from a pedestrian or vehicle at which your vehicle will perform an emergency stop.
-- __`overtake_counter`__: A counter to avoid overtaking too quickly after the last overtake.
 - __`tailgate_counter`__: A counter to avoid tailgating too quickly after the last tailgate.

 ## Create your own behavior type